intellij-elm/intellij-elm/README.md

 * and more...

-# Support for Elm 0.19
+# Attaching Elm JSON files

-When Elm 0.19 is released, this plugin will drop support for 0.18 and switch entirely over to 0.19.
-If you need Elm 0.19 support in the meantime, get it from [this gist](https://gist.github.com/klazuka/82b0f5288fa9944dba8fa027c476dfb1).

-One major difference versus Elm 0.18 is that you now need to tell the Elm IntelliJ plugin the location of your `elm.json` file.
-The plugin will try to find it on its own, but you may need to manually attach it if the magic fails.
+One major change since earlier versions of this plugin is that you must now attach your Elm project's JSON manifest file (either `elm-package.json` for Elm 0.18 or `elm.json` for 0.19).
+The plugin will try to find this JSON file on its own, but you may need to manually attach it if the magic fails.

 # Integrating with elm-format